 The second step is the invocation of the encode method.
 The calling arguments were described earlier.

 Finally, close the output stream.

 A complete example showing how to invoke an encode method is as follows:

 '''

 // Note: personnelRecord object was previously populated with data

+Asn1JsonOutputStream encodeStream = null;

 '''